xuwei-k/sbt-assembly/README.md

 ### Shading

 sbt-assembly can shade classes from your projects or from the library dependencies.
-Backed by [jarjar](https://code.google.com/archive/p/jarjar/wikis/CommandLineDocs.wiki), bytecode transformation (via ASM) is used to change references to the renamed classes.
+Backed by [Jar Jar Links](https://code.google.com/archive/p/jarjar/wikis/CommandLineDocs.wiki), bytecode transformation (via ASM) is used to change references to the renamed classes.

 ```scala
     assemblyShadeRules in assembly := Seq(